ToddLa/winetastic.ca/index.md

 # WELCOME TO THE 2023 WHISTLER WINETASTIC<BR>Presented by REMAX Sea to Sky Real Estate

 The following is a short note on how to use your passport.
 The numbers noted after each product are the codes/SKUs that are standard throughout BC.
 This will help you easily find any beverages sampled here this evening by providing this code to your local liquor store.
-Feel free to mark your preferences, write down your comments, and save this passport for quick reference.

 Thank you for your support and we hope you enjoy your evening.
 Cheers!